Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Byung-Deuk Woo. *Forthcoming.* "Support for a Strong Leader or Democracy, or Both?" *Democratization*.

+Mitchell, Sara McLaughlin, Elise Pizzi, Carly Millerd and <strong>Jeongho Choi</strong>. *Forthcoming.* "Does Government Response to Natural Disasters Explain Violence?
+The Case of the Sendero Luminoso and Conflict in Peru." *Social Science Quarterly*

 Hwang, Jeongnam and **Jeongho Choi**<sup>+</sup>."Unwelcome Immigrants Knocking on the Door: Demographic Features of Immigrants and Populist Attitudes Rising in South American Countries." *International Migration Review*, <https://doi.org/10.1177/01979183231225941> [SSCI]

 Woo, Byung-Deuk and **Jeongho Choi**<sup>+</sup>.
 2022."The Influence of Subnational Democracy on the Level of Public Health: A Case of Nigeria." *Comparative Democratic Studies*, 18(2):5-28. <http://doi.org/10.34164/injede.2022.18.2.001> [KCI]